Remi-C/Remi-C.github.io/_posts/2017-11-11-storing_tools.md

 but really hard to bypass when you don't have one.
 All of my planes except one come from flea market, with special care on truing/refurbishing/sharpening everything.
-I also had a projet where I converted french blade from late 19th century to be used with metal stanley plane from mid 20th century.
+I also had a project where I converted French blade from late 19th century to be used with metal Stanley plane from mid 20th century.

 One of my workshop don't have a power planner, so I'm used to plane by hand a lot.
 When removing a lot of wood, this is a true workout.

 I found a rigid suitcase in a flea market, super heavy, but super sturdy.
-It was latter adapted to store handplanes on two levels.
+It was latter adapted to store hand planes on two levels.
 The top level is for light planes, the bottom is for heavy planes.
 ![hand planes](/img/woodworking/tools/handplane/handplane_storage_1_suitcase.jpg)
 ![hand planes](/img/woodworking/tools/handplane/handplane_storage_2_overal.jpg)
 ![hand planes](/img/woodworking/tools/handplane/handplane_storage_5_only_planes.jpg)

-The top layer accomodates 3 low angles planes (stanley 60 (nice but hard to set), modern folded steel(can't be set at will), and a plane from diktum (very nice)), plus a very small bullnose plane (stanley 75, not good blade quality in my opinion)
+The top layer accommodates 3 low angles planes (Stanley 60 (nice but hard to set), modern folded steel(can't be set at will), and a plane from diktum (very nice)), plus a very small bullnose plane (Stanley 75, not good blade quality in my opinion)
 ![hand planes](/img/woodworking/tools/handplane/handplane_storage_3_top.jpg)

-The bottom layer has a stanley n°6 (nice, heavy), two n°4 (one stanley, one rare french Peugeot with adjustable mouth width) which have a very handy size, two n° 3.5 (stanley Handyman and a modern version of it with two screws to adjust blade), and a stanley n°3 sweetheart (can remove a suprising amount of wood, I use it a lot to shape curved stuff)
+The bottom layer has a Stanley n°6 (nice, heavy), two n°4 (one Stanley, one rare French Peugeot with adjustable mouth width) which have a very handy size, two n° 3.5 (Stanley Handyman and a modern version of it with two screws to adjust blade), and a Stanley n°3 sweetheart (can remove a surprising amount of wood, I use it a lot to shape curved stuff)
 ![hand planes](/img/woodworking/tools/handplane/handplane_storage_4.jpg)

-Overall I can cover a lot of use case, still lacking a proper low angle plane (n°62), and a n°5 with a serrated blade.
+Overall, I can cover a lot of use case, still lacking a proper low angle plane (n°62), and a n°5 with a serrated blade.
-Sadly these models are very hard to find in France flea market.
+Sadly, these models are very hard to find in France flea market.

 ### Hand saw###
 Hand saw are necessary for join work and cuts that need to be made on the spot.
-I use 3 japanese saws that I found in Japan.
+I use 3 Japanese saws that I found in Japan.
-Additonnaly, Peugeot made some hand saw in the 20th century.
+Additionally, Peugeot made some hand saw in the 20th century.
-I found one that I refurbished and re-sharpened in the japanese style, so it can cut in both direction, and is much much faster.
+I found one that I refurbished and re-sharpened in the Japanese style, so it can cut in both direction, and is much much faster.
-This kind of sharpening is super long ( 2 bevels per teeth), but super effective.
+This kind of sharpening is super long (2 bevels per teeth), but super effective.
 I also use a veneer saw that I sharpened similarly.

 ![hand saw](/img/woodworking/tools/saw/saw_0.jpg)

-The saw are stored in a custom box with grooves tailored to each saw.
+The saws are stored in a custom box with grooves tailored to each saw.
 Saws are well protected, but after some time the box is bulky.
 ![hand saw](/img/woodworking/tools/saw/saw_1.jpg)